 - One course in Statistics

-The remaining course requirements are those for a bachelor’s
+The remaining course requirements are those for the bachelor’s

 degree in Psychology at the Mount.

 Students must also demonstrate computer literacy and have

 acquired 50 hours of on-site volunteer observational experience in

 a physical therapy setting of which 20 hours must be in an acute

 care/hospital environment.
 Candidates must also be certified in